OCC-Secretary/club-site/readme.md

 - News - blog

 Consider paginating a collection of 'feature' articles.
 These can just be single photos or multi-photo things like "the kitchen".
 Then have that collection shown as cards linking to full pages on a Features Page.
 Or just use JSON data?
-  It looks like this is easy, just:
+    - mostly working, but need a few things:
-    - add/change something in collections.js
+    - get small image in card
-    - create a new directory 'features' and add a features.json like the docs.json file
+    - add a back arrow and "Features"?
-    - each feature
+    - use pagination on the individual feature pages (just fwd/back)
-    - ... sort of working, but no CSS for some reason, and the cards show nothing

 ## Contribute: TODO